From Christmas Trees to Hydroponic Produce, Farmer Holds onto Roots with Eye to the Future

 “My family’s been farming for over a hundred years,” says Paul.
 “I’ve technically been in the business since I was five years old.”

-However, the hydroponic greenhouses that Paul manages now are in a whole different field than the Christmas tree farm he grew up on.
-After working on the family farm for most of his adult life, Paul moved off the farm in 2003 to start his own hydroponics greenhouse system.
+The greenhouses, with their soilless growing systems, in which Paul Mock now spends his days stand in stark contrast to the Christmas tree farm he grew up on.
+After working on the family farm for most of his adult life, Paul moved off the farm in 2003 to start his own hydroponics greenhouse operation.
 His reasons for this dramatic change were straightforward.

 “I like to incorporate the new with the old,” Paul says.
 “Hydroponics seemed like a good direction for me to go in.”
 A completely indoor, soil-less hydroponics greenhouse system allows Paul to incorporate new agricultural techniques with traditional methods, meaning that in some ways he still farms like his grandfather a hundred years ago while also getting the chance to be innovative.